0u812/language-antimony/README.md

-# Atom language support for Antimony
+# language-antimony
+This package adds support for Antimony, a systems biology modeling language, to Atom.